 Use the overriding indicators on potentially inherited subprograms to ensure that the intended set of operations are overridden, thus preventing the accidental redefinition or failure to redefine an operation of the parent.

-Specify aspect Pre’Class and aspect Post’Class aspects when a primitive operation is initially defined, to indicate the properties of inputs that any overridings shall accept, and the properties of outputs that any overridings shall produce.
+Specify aspect Pre’Class and aspect Post’Class aspects when a primitive operation is initially defined, to indicate the properties of inputs that any overridings shall accept (ISO/IEC 8652:2012 clause 6.1.1) , and the properties of outputs that any overridings shall produce.

 6.42 Violations of the Liskov Substitution Principle or the Contract Model [BLP]